userid0/cathena/devel/Shinomori/readme.txt

 ///////////////////////////////////////////////////////////
+changed dynamic mobs to a different dataset now _all_ script mobs are created with a cache and each mob gets an additional pointer to their corrosponding cache slot on creation, allowing to share a common data set among multiple mobs created from a common cache slot. this data is not necessary at the mob itself anymore

+the cache is build with counter, so when a mob is spawned on the map, the cache counter is decremented, if the mob is unloaded, the corrosponding cache counter is incremented thus preventing mob duplication

+only non-delayed mobs with a cache are actually unloaded, ensuring that guardians, quest mobs and spawned mobs are not touched as they do not have a cache if a cached master is unloaded, it's slaves are destroyed as well

+///////////////////////////////////////////////////////////
 now referencing builds to gcc 3.3.2 slight changes to makefile; nsl now needs be linked explicitely in my environment